iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > This app has suddenly started misbehaving.
 It says it is offline when it is not.
 Even after reinstalling it will not open- it crashes.
 Annoying.<br> :date: __2021-05-11 12:01:50__

-> I send daily details but still have up to 3 reminders.
-Only way of getting rid of notification is to repeat .
-This gives false reading .<br> :date: __2021-05-10 18:59:47__

-> App keeps locking me out, saying cant identify me, also i cant stay logged in after i get help to log back in, then im back to square 1.. ive been logging since the beginning daily till the last few days, it needs sorting for me to continue.<br> :date: __2021-05-09 20:08:38__

 #### 1-star reviews